The Cost of Cancer

 arrow_forward

 There will likely be medications involved in your treatment, such as chemotherapy.
+The average monthly chemotherapy cost can range from $1,000 to $12,000 depending on the drug and type of cancer being treated.
+For a patient requiring four chemotherapy sessions per year, costs could reach up to $48,000 annually.
 There may also be medications for treating your side effects, such as medication for nausea.
 These medications may be given at different times during your treatment: inpatient, outpatient, prescription, over the counter, or in relation to a procedure.

 arrow_forward